 If you answer yes to any of the above questions, this will indicate that somebody on the policy has a medical condition that will need to be declared.
 Yourself or someone within your policy will then need to undertake the screening process which is specifically designed for customers with a pre-existing medical condition.

 This discreet and confidential screening process has been designed to ensure you get cover that's tailored to your requirements - giving you peace of mind when travelling.
-If you will be travelling with medication check out our page full of helpful tips and advice.
-If you're travelling with diabetes we also have handy information for that too.

 What could be considered a pre-existing condition?

-Various conditions could be considered a pre-existing medical condition and would need to be declared on your medical travel insurance.
+Various conditions could be considered a pre-existing medical condition and would need to be declared on your Medical Travel Insurance.
 Some examples include:

 Travel Insurance with COVID-19 cover